Positive equilibria in mass action networks: geometry and bounds: Existence and number of positive equilibria: general theory

 We will frequently manipulate systems of equations on some domain to obtain polynomial systems with the same zero sets.
 For example, we often clear denominators in the solvability system $h(\alpha)^W = \k^W$, equivalent to multiplying both sides of each equation by a positive (polynomial) function.
 We observe in the following lemma that such manipulations, applied to a square system, preserve degeneracy and nondegeneracy of solutions.
-Henceforth we will refer to systems of equations obtained via any sequence of manipulations which preserve degeneracy or nondegeneracy of solutions, such as those in \Cref{lem:equiveq}, as {\bf equivalent}. \begin{lem}[Equivalent systems of equations] Let $Y \subseteq \R^k$ be open, let $d_1, \ldots, d_k \in \R_+$, and let $f_i, g_i, h_i\colon Y \to \R_+$, $(i=1, \ldots, k)$ be smooth functions.
-Let $F_1, F_2, F_3 \colon Y \to \R^k$ be defined by
+Henceforth we will refer to systems of equations obtained via any sequence of manipulations which preserve degeneracy or nondegeneracy of solutions, such as those in \Cref{lem:equiveq}, as {\bf equivalent}.